Class of Memberships

 Admission Requirements

-(ii) Any person who, having been assessed by the Council as possessing appropriate professional actuarial qualifications and practical experience, shall be admitted as an Associate Member.
+(ii) has been assessed by the Council as possessing appropriate professional actuarial qualifications and practical experience,

 Student Members consists of two sub-classes, namely Ordinary Student Members and University Student Members, and shall be entitled to be present at the General Meetings, to present papers approved by the Council and to join in discussions.
 They shall have no voting rights and shall not nominate, elect or be elected as Council Members.